Single Sr Atoms in Optical Tweezer Arrays for Quantum Simulation: Conclusions

 The achieved single-atom detection fidelity of $\mathcal{F}=99.986(6)\%$ and survival probability of $97(2)\%$ are comparable to those reported in similar Yb and Sr tweezer experiments~\citep{Norcia2018, Cooper2018, Saskin2019, Wilson2022}, while the measured temperature of $\sim \qty{13}{\micro\kelvin}$ in the optical tweezers confirms the efficiency of our in-tweezer cooling scheme.
 Furthermore, the observed vacuum-limited lifetime exceeding seven minutes is on par with, or better than, similar optical tweezer systems~\citep{Madjarov2020, Jenkins2022}, highlighting the quality of the ultra-high-vacuum environment achieved in our setup.
 These performance indicators demonstrate that our apparatus provides the necessary conditions for high-fidelity single-atom preparation and readout, laying the groundwork for the implementation of advanced programmable Rydberg-based quantum simulators with alkaline-earth Sr neutral atoms.

-\authorcontributions{Conceptualization and methodology, V.Gavr., J.C., G.C and L.F.; software, A.F.; validation, V.G., A.F. and V.Gavr.; formal analysis, A.F., V.G.; investigation, V.G., L.G., A.F., S.S.; data curation and visualization, V.G. and A.F.; writing---original draft preparation, V.G., A.F., L.G. and V.Gavr; writing---review and editing, all authors; supervision, project administration, resources and funding acquisition, V.Gavr., M.I., J.C., G.C and L.F..
+\authorcontributions{Conceptualization and methodology, V.G.
+(Vladislav Gavryusev), J.C., G.C. and L.F.; software, A.F.; validation, V.G.
+(Veronica Giardini), A.F. and V.G.
+(Vladislav Gavryusev); formal analysis, A.F. and V.G.
+(Veronica Giardini); investigation, V.G.
+(Veronica Giardini), L.G., A.F. and S.S.; data curation and visualization, V.G.
+(Veronica Giardini) and A.F.; writing---original draft preparation, V.G.
+(Veronica Giardini), A.F., L.G. and V.G.
+(Vladislav Gavryusev); writing---review and editing, all authors; supervision, project administration, resources and funding acquisition, V.G.
+(Vladislav Gavryusev), M.I., J.C., G.C. and L.F..
 All authors have read and agreed to the published version of the manuscript.}

-\funding{This project has received funding from Consiglio Nazionale delle Ricerche (CNR) PASQUA Infrastructure, QuantERA ERA-NET Cofund in Quantum Technologies project MENTA, from the Italian Ministry of Education and Research (MUR) PRIN 2022SJCKAH "HIGHEST", and, in the context of the National Recovery and Resilience Plan and Next Generation EU, from M4C2 investment 1.2 project MicroSpinEnergy (V.Gavr.).}
+\funding{This project has received funding from Consiglio Nazionale delle Ricerche (CNR) PASQUA Infrastructure, QuantERA ERA-NET Cofund in Quantum Technologies project MENTA, from the Italian Ministry of Education and Research (MUR) PRIN 2022SJCKAH "HIGHEST", and, in the context of the National Recovery and Resilience Plan and Next Generation EU, from M4C2 investment 1.2 project MicroSpinEnergy (Vladislav Gavryusev).}

-\dataavailability{The raw data supporting the conclusions of this article will be made available by the authors on request.}
+\dataavailability{The original contributions presented in this study are included in the article.
+The raw data supporting the conclusions of this article will be made available by the authors on request.
+Further inquiries can be directed to the corresponding author.}

-\acknowledgments{We acknowledge insightful discussions and collaboration on the initial planning steps with Dr. Francesco Scazza.
+\acknowledgments{We acknowledge insightful discussions and collaboration on the initial planning steps with Francesco Scazza.
 We thank the mechanical and electronic workshops of LENS and of the Physics and Astronomy Department for their support.}

-\conflictsofinterest{The authors declare no competing interests.
-The funders had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript; or in the decision to publish the results.}